awwnonya/The-Voice/README.md

 - Whoa!
 Your query is answered.

 ## Future Scope:
-I have plan to implement more functions in the project like:
+As it is still in the development stage, I have plans to implement the functions in the project:
 - Read aloud results in different **languages**.
 - Options to save the results in __.mp3__ or **.txt** format.

+*Thanks for making it till here.
+Any suggestions and improvements are gladly appreciated! :)*